-This painting of Spirit was created in 1999, and at the time, I believed it was a self-portrait, representing my own consciousness rising (represented by the horse beginning to rise into the frame.)
-Years later, however, I began to realize this could be representative of our collective spirit rising in consciousness.
+This painting of Spirit was created in 1999, and at the time, I believed it was a self-portrait, representing my own consciousness rising.
+Years later, however, I began to realize this could be representative of our collective consciousness rising at this time.

 This was a personal inspired image, which came forth at the same time I was painting The Spirits Rising (triptych) - 2005, and is connected with the hear of those paintings as well.
 In Eagle Spirit, I have represented my ethereal muse, Spirit, with an eagle feather mounted at the base of his forehead.
 The eagle feather depicted was one I had recently been gifted by a Native American woman, who set out along the shores of Lake Superior to bring it back for me.
-I painted this feather here to commemorate it, and re-gifted.
-I believe it represented a time of great guidance from the animal spirits, and in particular, the Eagle.
+I painted this feather here to commemorate it, and re-gifted the feather afterwards.
+I believe this painting represented a time of great guidance from the animal spirits for me, and in particular, from the Eagle.
 As I felt Spirit was a representation of Self, this was a self portrait representing my honor to receive such guidance, and to carry it with reverence.

 This was a triptych created in an inspired moment.
-Similarly to the time when the painting “Spirit Rising” came through, I had intended different images for these paintings.
+Similarly to the time when the painting “Spirit Rising” -1999 came through, I had intended different images for these paintings.
 In the literal 12th hour, I had painted over all of my previous imagery with black paint, in order to start fresh.
-As my hand swirled a white pastel on the right side canvas to explore what wanted to emerge, I suddenly entered a flow state, and the basic sketch for the horse on this panel burst forward within seconds.
+As my hand swirled a white pastel on the right side canvas to explore what wanted to emerge after the fresh start, I suddenly entered a flow state, and the basic sketch for the horse on this panel burst forward within seconds.
 I leapt for joy in the moment I finished this first horse sketch, and continued to finish these three paintings on that one night.
-I felt they were a further representation of our rising consciousness in the world… this time highlighting the individual spirits rising in consciousness.
+I felt they were a further indication of our rising consciousness in the world… this time highlighting the individual spirits rising in consciousness together.

 This was another painting which flowed through, created as a focus on the soulful expression in the eye of a horse.
 I called it the “I” of love, to represent the source of love being the “Self” within, but evident through the eye itself.
 This painting was sold at a charity auction during a horse show in Boise, Idaho in 2010.